telerik/maui-docs/knowledge-base/customize-appointment-display-dot-net-maui-scheduler.md

 This KB article also answers the following questions:
 - How can I use the AppointmentTemplate to customize appointments in Telerik UI for .NET MAUI Scheduler?
 - Is it possible to display a dot next to an appointment in the month view of the Scheduler?
-- How to customize the appearance of appointments in Telerik UI for .NET MAUI Scheduler?
+- How to customize the appearance of appointments in the Telerik UI for .NET MAUI Scheduler?

 ## Solution